From Perth to Broome: the best road trip in Western Australia in 3 weeks

 After days of exploring and driving through the red sands, I arrived at Coral Bay.
 A little beach town situated right on the doorstep of the beautiful Ningaloo Reef.

-Ningaloo Reef is Australia’s only fringing reef and is listed as a UNESCO World Heritage list for its incredible biodiversity.
+Ningaloo Reef is Australia’s only fringing reef and is listed on a UNESCO World Heritage list for its incredible biodiversity.
 The moment I arrived, I couldn’t wait to grab my snorkels and go for a dive.
 Depending on the time of year, you can see and swim with whale sharks, humpback whales, and manta rays!

 In Coral Bay, it was the perfect time of the year to swim with manta rays and so I booked a tour with Ningaloo Reef and Dive to see these cool creatures.
 I had a professional photographer with me on board who took some pretty underwater photos for me.